mahmud-sajib/Community-Blog-Api-Backend/README.md

 # Social Blog Api Backend

-Solo Blog API (Java/Spring Boot) with standard REST endpoints for user auth, posts, comments, and categories designed for building modern blogging platforms.
+Social Blog API (Java/Spring Boot) with standard REST endpoints for user auth, posts, comments, and categories designed for building modern blogging platforms.

 <!--
 To run a Spring Boot application from GitHub on your local machine, follow these steps: